ohjelmistokehitys/dockerfile-exercise/readme.md

 Automated grading is implemented using GitHub actions and GitHub classroom.
 After each commit, you can see the autograding results as well as each test and their outputs in the *actions* tab under *Classroom Autograding Workflow*.
 You can push new solutions as many times as necessary until the deadline of the exercise.

 ## Optional: remove the container(s) and image(s)

-If you wish, you can remove the containers and images created during this exercise.
+Although Sanuli is a simple web app, the container is expected to be over 2 gigabytes in size, so it is a good idea to remove the container and image after you have completed the exercise.
+This will free up disk space on your system.

 Use the commands `docker container ls --all` and `docker image ls` to list all containers and images.
 You will need to stop and remove containers before you can remove the images.
 To remove a container, use the `docker container rm` command, and to remove an image, use the `docker image rm` command.

 * [`docker container` documentation](https://docs.docker.com/reference/cli/docker/container/)
 * [`docker image` documentation](https://docs.docker.com/reference/cli/docker/image/)

+## Licenses

+### Sanuli

+Sanuli is created by [Jaakko Husso](https://github.com/Cadiac) and licensed under the [MIT license](https://github.com/Cadiac/sanuli/blob/master/LICENSE).

+### Word list by the institute for the languages of Finland (Kotimaisten kielten keskus)

+The word list typically used in the Sanuli game is a Finnish word list provided by the [Kotimaisten kielten keskus](https://kotus.fi/), the Institute for the Languages of Finland.

+The word list is licensed under the [GNU LGPL](http://www.gnu.org/licenses/lgpl.html), [EUPL v.1.1](http://joinup.ec.europa.eu/software/page/eupl/licence-eupl) and [Creative Commons By 3.0](http://creativecommons.org/licenses/by/3.0/deed.fi) licenses, which allow you to use, modify and distribute the word list under certain conditions.

 ## About the exercise